- File format and geometry

 2000 boundaries based on 2010 TIGER/Line files

 NHGIS also provides 2000 boundaries derived from the 2010 TIGER/Line files, which have a "2010 TIGER/Line +" Basis in the Data Finder.
-For these, NHGIS modified the TIGER/Line definitions only by erasing 2010 coastal water areas.
+For these, NHGIS used 2010 coastal water areas to clip the 2000 boundaries to U.S. coasts and Great Lakes shores.
 The 2000 boundaries derived from 2010 TIGER/Line will better align with 2010 and newer GIS boundary files.

 2009 and later boundaries

-NHGIS generally derived 2009 and later boundaries from the corresponding TIGER/Line release, as indicated by the Basis in the Data Finder.
-In each case, NHGIS modified the TIGER/Line geometry mainly only by projecting the data and erasing coastal water areas.
+NHGIS has generally derived 2009 and later boundaries from the corresponding TIGER/Line release, as indicated by the Basis in the Data Finder.
+In each case, we typically apply only our standard modifications for boundary files.
 For the 2009 boundary files, NHGIS used 2010 TIGER/Line coastlines to erase coastal water areas.

 The NHGIS shapefiles for school attendance areas were constructed through the School Attendance Boundary Information System (SABINS) project, as detailed in the SABINS GIS Data Documentation.